 • Declarative memory (facts, events) consolidates during slow-wave sleep via hippocampal-neocortical dialogue

-• Procedural/motor memory consolidates during NREM stage 2 (sleep spindles)
+• Procedural and motor memory consolidates during NREM stage 2 (sleep spindles)

-Students who stay up all night before an exam and then study all night are preventing the consolidation of everything they studied the previous days.
-The studying is creating new hippocampal encodings that require sleep to transfer to long-term cortical storage.
-The all-nighter before the exam depletes the very sleep that would have consolidated everything.
+Students who stay up all night before an exam are preventing the consolidation of everything they studied the previous days.
+The studying creates new hippocampal encodings that require sleep to transfer to long-term cortical storage.
+The all-nighter depletes the very sleep that would have consolidated everything.

 This is not a marginal effect.
-Walker's research showed that sleep after learning improves recall by 20-40% compared to equivalent wakefulness after learning.
+Walker's research at UC Berkeley showed that sleep after learning improves recall by 20-40% compared to equivalent wakefulness after learning.
+A 2014 study by Rasch and Born, published in Physiological Reviews, confirmed that sleep-dependent memory consolidation is a universal biological mechanism, not an artifact of reduced interference during sleep.

 Emotional Regulation

 Sleep deprivation produces a characteristic emotional signature: increased negative affect, increased irritability, reduced tolerance for frustration, and reduced prosocial behavior.
-The mechanism is the PFC-amygdala disconnection.
+The mechanism is the PFC-amygdala disconnection described above.

 Walker's neuroimaging research found 60% greater amygdala reactivity to negative emotional stimuli in sleep-deprived subjects compared to rested controls.
-The "emotional escalation" response — where minor frustrations produce disproportionate reactions — is a direct neurological consequence of sleep deprivation.
+The "emotional escalation" response -- where minor frustrations produce disproportionate reactions -- is a direct neurological consequence of sleep deprivation, not a personal failing.

 Sleep-deprived people also show impaired ability to accurately read facial emotions, particularly subtle emotional expressions and threatening faces.
-The sleep-deprived brain is simultaneously more reactive to negative stimuli and less accurate in interpreting them.
+Research by Goldstein-Piekarski et al. (2015) demonstrated that the sleep-deprived brain is simultaneously more reactive to negative stimuli and less accurate in interpreting them -- a dangerous combination for interpersonal functioning, workplace relationships, and parenting.

 Physical Health Effects